Beijing cuisine: Zhuang

 Zhuang (庄 (莊, zhuāng, village)), or zhuang zihao (庄字号 (莊字號, zhuāng zìhào, village brand)) were the top-ranking foodservice establishments, not only in providing foods, but entertainment as well.
 The form of entertainment provided was usually Beijing opera, and establishments of this class always had long-term contracts with an opera troupe to perform onsite or contracts with famous performers, such as national-treasure-class performers, to perform onsite, though not on a daily basis.
 Establishments of this category only accepted customers who came as a group and ordered banquets by appointment, and the banquets provided by establishments of this category often included most, if not all tables, at the site.
 The bulk foodservice business was catering at customers' homes or other locations, often for birthdays, marriages, funerals, promotions and other important celebrations and festivals.
 When catering, these establishments not only provided what was on the menu, but fulfilled customers' requests.

 Leng zhuangzi (冷庄子 (冷莊子, lěng zhuāngzǐ, cold village)) lacked any rooms to host banquets, and thus their business was purely catering.

 Tang

-Tang (堂 (táng, auditorium)), or tang zihao (堂字号 (堂字號, táng zìhào, auditorium brand)), are similar to zhuang establishments, but the business of these second-class establishments were generally evenly divided among onsite banquet hosting and catering (at customers' homes).
-Establishments of this class would also have long-term contracts with Beijing opera troupes to perform onsite, but they did not have long-term contracts with famous performers, such as national-treasure-class performers, to perform onsite on regular basis; however these top performers would still perform at establishments of this category occasionally.
+Tang (堂 (táng, auditorium)), or tang zihao (堂字号 (堂字號, táng zìhào, auditorium brand)), are similar to zhuang establishments, but the business of these second-class establishments was generally evenly divided between onsite banquet hosting and catering (at customers' homes).
+Establishments of this class would also have long-term contracts with Beijing opera troupes to perform onsite, but they did not have long-term contracts with famous performers, such as national-treasure-class performers, to perform onsite on a regular basis; however, these top performers would still perform at establishments of this category occasionally.
 In terms of catering at the customers' sites, establishments of this category often only provided dishes strictly according to their menu.